McKinsey reaches deal with U.S. local governments over opioids | Business

 McKinsey reaches deal with U.S. local governments over opioids

 McKinsey previously agreed to pay more than $600 million to settle opioid claims brought by all U.S. states and territories, and had argued that those settlements should shield it from local governments' and school districts' lawsuits.
 It has not admitted wrongdoing.
-The firm still faces claims by Native American tribes and claims on behalf of children exposed to opioids in the womb, which can cause withdrawal symptoms at birth and long-term health and developmental problems.
+The firm still faces claims by health insurance plans, Native American tribes and families of children exposed to opioids in the womb, which can cause withdrawal symptoms at birth and long-term health and developmental problems.
+Cases have been filed in multiple states, but are consolidated before U.S. District Judge Charles Breyer in San Francisco for pretrial proceedings.

+Breyer on Thursday denied McKinsey's bid to dismiss the pending cases on the grounds that courts in states where the New York-based company did not directly do business had no jurisdiction over it.
+Breyer found that they did have jurisdiction because McKinsey "purposefully directed its activities" at those states in its opioid consulting work.
+Plaintiffs accuse the company of pushing aggressive tactics to boost opioid sales, including by targeting doctors known to be prolific prescribers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)